OneMadGypsy/upy-motion/README.md

 <br />

 **.data**
 >Returns gyroscope and accelerometer data.
-This is a `namedtuple` with the following properties
+This is a `namedtuple` with the following fields

-Property    | Type  |  Description
+Field       | Type  |  Description
 ------------|-------|-----------------
 **.acc_x**  | float | accelerometer x
 **.acc_y**  | float | accelerometer y